 3. Audio – Bad audio will have any audience switching off the program after minutes of watching.
 If you and your staff find it difficult, hard to hear, or sounds like an echo chamber, pass on the show.
 Audio is the #1 reason people stop watching.

-4. Show content – What once was a great library activity might not work without an audience.
+4. Show content – An excellent library activity once might not work without an audience.
 Audience interaction is now replaced with entertainment.
 It is typical to have a 20 to 30-second lag time using social media chats, which throw off the show’s rhythm.
 Seek live entertainment vs. live interaction when selecting a show.

 5. Music – Facebook and Youtube have artificial intelligence bots that monitor video posts.
 All music must be original or copyright-free.
 Uploading content to Facebook or Youtube with copyright music will mute the music, and now you, the library, and the entertainer look bad for using copyrighted material.